• Skip to Content

 Maribeth Clark, Professor of Music, Chair, Division of Humanities

-Tania Arazi Coambs, Adjunct Assistant Professor of Voice and Theater
+Tania Arazi Coambs, Instructor of Voice and Theater

 Mark Dancigers, Assistant Professor of Music

-Ashkan Tabatabaie, Visiting Assistant Professor of Music and Digital Media Arts
+Ashkan Tabatabaie, Assistant Professor of Music and Digital Media Arts

 George Maxman, Instructor of Music